 Spine injections, Epidurals

-Spinal injections are used either for relieving pain at the injection’s focus-point, or for diagnosing the location of pain on other parts of the body.
-Epidurals – named for the space of the back where they are performed – are often used to relieve lower back pain.
-The doctor uses an X-ray for guidance – this is called fluoroscopy.
+Spinal injections are used both for relieving pain at the injection point, and for diagnosing the location of pain in other parts of the body.
+Epidurals are often used to relieve lower back pain.
+In administering an epidural, the doctor uses X-ray imaging to guide the needle – a method called fluoroscopy.

 Spinal Cord Stimulator trial and implantation